gratianlup/DotPrinters/README.md

                                                      DotPrinter.Color.Blue;
         printer.createNode(this, "", DotPrinter.Shape.Circle, shapeColor);

-        // Recoursively create shapes for all child nodes
+        // Recursively create shapes for all child nodes
         // and link them to the current shape. for(Map.Entry<Character, Trie> entry : children.entrySet()) {
             printToDOT(entry.getValue());